hittheant/Simula_Summer_Project_1/README.md

 # ffian: Fluid Flow In Astrocyte Networks
+# This is a private repo cloned from the original repo hosted by martejulie
 ffian is an implementation of the KNP continuity equations for a one-dimensional system containing two compartments: one representing an astrocyte network (ICS) and one representing the